16 Critical Ecommerce Mistakes to Avoid When Selling Online

 - Addressing what problems your products solve for them

-Selecting the right eCommerce platform lays the foundation for your business success.
-That includes utilizing a website design that is set up for future growth.
+Avoid this ecommerce mistake by selecting the right ecommerce platform.
+The best choice lays the foundation for your business success – that includes utilizing a website design that is set up for future growth.

 Don’t make the mistake of thinking small.
 If you have a vision of expanding into new markets, integrating complex features, and offering a wider range of products, then your website should be set up to accommodate this.